 EGO Power+ STA1500 Attachment

 If you need a string trimmer that can handle dense plants and grass without a struggle, then it's worth checking out the EGO Power+ STA1500 string trimming attachment for the EGO Power+ Power Head.
-It is easily one of the most powerful string trimmers of the group, slicing through dense weeds and tall grass without difficulty.
-It easily clears areas that would have stopped other products dead in their tracks.
-It's fairly comfortable to use and a compact way to add a cordless string trimmer to your arsenal if you have the aforementioned attachment.
+It is easily one of the most powerful string trimmers of the group and sliced through dense weeds and tall grass without difficulty.
+It can clear areas that would have stopped other products dead in their tracks.
+We also think it's fairly comfortable to use and a compact way to add a cordless string trimmer to your arsenal if you have the aforementioned Power Head.

 However, it can be quite a pricey purchase if you don't already have the Power Head and this trimmer can feel like it has too much power for average yards.
-The guard didn't prevent freshly-cut weeds from getting flung back at us and detailed work can be quite difficult.
-It's hard to avoid cutting trenches and the EGO Power+ STA1500 can be brutal on things like birdbaths, outdoor lights, and the side of your house if you aren't careful when using it.
-It's a great option if you need heavy-duty string trimming capabilities and plan on getting other EGO cordless tools but it isn't for everyone.
+The guard didn't prevent freshly-cut weeds from getting flung back at us, and precision work can be quite difficult.
+It's hard to avoid cutting trenches, and the EGO Power+ STA1500 can be brutal on things like birdbaths, outdoor lights, or the side of your house if you aren't careful when using it.
+It's not for everyone, but it's a great option if you need heavy-duty string trimming capabilities and plan to get other EGO cordless tools.